 All of these tools are powered by a central data product.
 Combining Rentify's exclusive lettings data with 3rd party sources including London Datastore and Land Registry records, it creates a rolling, proprietary analysis of the London property and rental market.

-I use Python for data science, making extensive use of the Jupyter Notebook with pandas, scikit-learn and specialised libraries for exploratory work and model building.
-I'm also happy using spreadsheets to share work with non data-scientists.
+I use Python for data science, making extensive use of the Jupyter Notebook with NumPy, SciPy, pandas, scikit-learn, Keras and specialised libraries for exploratory work, model building and simulations.

-I've used Postgres and MySQL extensively, also NoSQL databases including MongoDB, Elasticsearch, Redis and Neo4j.
-I've worked with data from APIs, web scrapers, Excel spreadsheets, camera phones, sensors, countless csv files...
-I once wrote a parser and named entity recognition tool to import data from a team's emails.
+I've used Postgres extensively, also AWS RDS and Redshift, Google BigQuery, Apache Kafka, Airflow, MySQL, MongoDB, Elasticsearch, Redis and Neo4j.
+I've worked with data from APIs, web scrapers, camera phones, sensors, and countless csv files.